 Livoskopos Beach

 If you like challenging beaches then you should go to the northeast of Anafi where you can find Livoskopos beach.
 You can leave your car in the parking lot but, getting to the beach itself is a handful of downhill, bare-terrain hiking.
-There are also two chapels on the nearby hill that are worth visiting.
+Two chapels on the nearby hill are worth visiting.

 Sandy Agioi Anargyroi Beach with a whitewashed church and many campers